Skip to content

 xcode-select --install

-This command opens a dialog that walks you through the installation process.
+This opens a dialog that walks you through the install.

 2. Install Homebrew